redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 The last bit of config has to do with Github secrets and environment variables.
 As we're deploying our Netlify site from Github, we'll need to add two secrets to the environment of the CI runners: the Netlify site ID and an auth token to authorize the deployment operation.
-On Github, go to your repository Settings, then Secrets so you can add your new repository secrets:
+On Github, go to your repository `Settings`, then `Secrets` so you can expose the following secrets:

  - `NETLIFY_SITE_ID`: which is shown on your site settings on Netlify as `API ID`
  - `NETLIFY_AUTH_TOKEN`: you can generate one from your [user